 Another important part of looking after your guests is providing the necessities needed to make their stay comfortable.
 After all, the last thing you need is reviews saying that there wasn’t enough toilet paper or towels.
 Guests may appreciate toiletries and cooking ingredients like oil and spices.

-Accounting may not be the most scintillating part of running a successful vacation rental investment, but it’s extremely important to keep on top of it, in order to take advantage of available tax deductions, and more.
+Rental property accounting may not be the most scintillating part of running a successful vacation rental investment, but it’s extremely important to keep on top of it, in order to take advantage of available tax deductions, and more.

 Furthermore, there are plenty of metrics that can be calculated to give you a good indication of how your portfolio is performing.